crowdbotp/socialways/README.md

 n_samples = 768
 ```

-You can also store the raw trajectories into a txt file with the following command:
+You can also store the raw trajectories into a .txt file with the following command:
 ```
 $ python3 create_toy.py --txt [output file]
 ```